samishken/kubernetes-tutorials/Lab7-Metadata-Scheduling.md

    ```

    **Observation:**
-   The pod should schedule only on nodes labeled with `region=us-east`.
+   The pod should schedule only on nodes labeled with `location=toronto`.

 2. **Pod Affinity & Anti-Affinity**